0xhb/Labs-Documentation/docs/GCPGoat/VM Privilege Escalation.md

 #### 10. Prepare Metadata Update File

-Create a metadata file with the new SSH key:
+We Create a metadata file with the new SSH key:

 ```bash